OpenMDAO/POEMs/POEM_039.md

 This POEM proposes a new function-wrapping component: FuncComp

-The purpose of FuncComp is to allow users to wrap an existing Python function without first porting it to the compute-method of an ExplicitComponent.1
+The purpose of FuncComp is to allow users to wrap an existing Python function without first porting it to the compute-method of an ExplicitComponent.

 ### Determining input and output names